-The six-day festival will include daily master classes on piano repertoire taught by MSU piano professors Moriarty and Polischuk, Jazz improvisation classes taught by MSU Jazz Studies graduate students Nathan Borton and Chris Glassman, hour-long lectures by musicologits Dr. Michael Largey and music theorist Dr. Patrick Johnson and neuropsychologist Dr. Lauren Harris, guided Pilates for R&R, and lunch, dinner and evening activities on the MSU campus.
+The six-day festival will include daily master classes on piano repertoire taught by MSU piano professors Moriarty and Polischuk, jazz improvisation classes taught by MSU Jazz Studies professor Randy Napoleon, and hour-long lectures by musicologist Dr. Michael Largey, music theorist Dr. Patrick Johnson, and neuropsychologist Dr. Lauren Harris.
+Also included are guided Pilates for rest and relaxation, and lunch, dinner and evening activities on the MSU campus.

 - 9:00 a.m.
 Master Classes, Cook Recital Hall

 - 11:00 a.m.
 Pilates Class, taught by Rosanna (Nahnie) Barberio, introduces students to a “body awareness” approach to playing the piano.
 Hart Recital Hall, Music Building

 - 7/17 Dr. Michael Largey

 - 2:00 p.m.
 Chamber Music Class, Cook Recital Hall

 July 15 Mentor Concert